Sekihotai/switchguide/title-installers.md

 * Not frequently updated
 * Randomly fails when installing
 * Cannot download from any cloud service
-* Does NOT have NCA verification
+* Does not have NCA verification
 * Does not have forwarder support